giellalt/lang-gle/gle.md

 #### Rules for lenition

-**ADD:msyn-teastaigh-ó**: exchange prep "mé" with "ó" when following "teastaigh" IT WORKS
+**ADD:msyn-teastaigh-ó**: exchange pronoun with the preposition "ó" when following "teastaigh" IT WORKS

 **ADD:msyn-inis-do** ...